jonathanrbelanger-lang/aast/DESIGN.md

 This constraint has implications for contributors.
 The baseline overhead contract is zero-tolerance.
 Any proposed convenience features must be strictly opt-in, conditionally compiled, and demonstrate zero impact on the baseline execution path.
-The library's contract is minimal and precise.
-Additions that broaden the contract require justification against the design philosophy, not just against the immediate use case.
-This protects the project from feature and scope creep.
+The library’s contract remains intentionally minimal and focused.
+To protect the system against feature and scope creep, proposals that expand the API boundary are evaluated based on their alignment with the core design philosophy rather than immediate, isolated use cases.

 ### Determinism as a Promise